Nucleus-Inc/NuSignUp/README.md

 Each Sign Up Step VC must implement `SignUpStepController`.

 Steps that are an instance of `SignUpStepVC` or `SignUpNameSVC` or inherits from one of them have by default its delegate value equals to `DefaultSUpSDelegate` instance.

 Probably you will need to make your changes and `DefaultSUpSDelegate` implementation of `SignUpStepDelegate` protocol will not be enough, for these cases you have two options:

-- Option 1: Your Step is an instance of `SignUpStepVC` or `SignUpNameSVC` You can change its `delegate` param value by calling:
+- Option 1: Your Step is an instance of `SignUpStepVC` or `SignUpNameSVC`.

+You can change its `delegate` param value by calling:

 ```swift